-This is how to fix water under your screen protector.
+Here’s how to fix water under your screen protector:

-So if you want to know how to get rid of water under your screen protector, then you’re in the right place.
+So if you want to learn all about how to remove water under your screen protector, then this article is for you.

 Water damage can be the kiss of death for your smartphone.